joshgagnon/catalex_users/readme.md

 ### Updating Live

-**IMPORTANT**: All commands should be run as the webserver user to avoid file permission issues.
-Easiest way to do that is change shells with `sudo -u www-data -s`

-Live installations can be updated with the following sequence:
+Live installations can be updated with the following command:

-    git pull
-    rm vendor/compiled.php
-    composer update
-    gulp
+    sudo ./update.sh www-data

+It must be run as root and provide the webserver username to avoid file permission errors.
+It will pull updates from git, apply migrations and update dependencies, so the application may be in the 'down' status for a few minutes.

 ## Development